Near the boundary line with changes on the horizon for SF School District

 The Sioux Falls School Board is set to make changes to district boundaries this year, and where lines are drawn could change where your child goes to school.
 With the addition of Ben Reifel Middle School and Thomas Jefferson High School in 2021, middle school and high school boundaries are going to change.
 The district has two options each for new middle school boundaries and new high school boundaries.
 Some areas of town could go one way or another.

 In southwest Sioux Falls, Sertoma Avenue is a dividing line for the new boundary options.
-With option A, people living to the east of Sertoma would be within Edison’s boundary.
-But with option B, kids would be in Memorial’s boundaries.
+With option A, people living to the east of Sertoma would be within Edison Middle School’s boundary.
+But with option B, kids would be in Memorial Middle School’s boundaries.
 Both Susan Poust and Troy Bitterman live east of Sertoma, and each want their child to go to Memorial.

-“Three of my older kids went there, really good programs, great teachers,” Poust said.

 “Sertoma’s two blocks that way, and it took me four minutes to drive to Memorial to pick my daughter up today,” Bitterman said.
 “If I was driving in 5:00 traffic to Edison, we’re talking a good 30 minutes.”